 The Master in Legal Translation and Interpreting (MLTI) responds to the high demand for translators and interpreters in the field of Law.

 The academic track combines the theoretical and the applied foci.
 The professional specialization track provides training in the legal field of translation and interpretation.

-The research track trains students for access to the doctoral field of Comparative Linguistics and Specialized Translation Studies.
+The research track trains students for access to the doctoral field of Comparative Linguistics and Translation Studies.

 The program develops students' Knowledge, Skills and Abilities to interpret and translate legal texts, working within the following language pair combinations:

 A second foreign language (Spanish, French, Chinese, Russian) for legal translation practice course is subject to students’ choice.